 3. A Better Reputation

-A purchase made on Amazon is expected to arrive on time and in the quality described, and the background of the seller doesn't always enter into the equation.
+A purchase made on Amazon is expected to arrive on time and in the quality described, and the seller's background doesn't always come into play.

 However, sales on Amazon can boost your credibility, offering a reassuring legitimacy that will inspire new buyers to take the plunge with you.
-This is particularly true for those businesses who choose Fulfillment by Amazon – a benefit that can qualify you for Prime status.
+This is particularly true for businesses that choose Fulfillment by Amazon, which can qualify them for Prime status.

 That Prime stamp can be a big advantage; Prime customers spend, on average, $600 more per year than non-members.